rof1an/rof1an/README.md

 ## Beginner Front-End Developer
-I specialize in the layout of adaptive websites, landing pages.
-I am actively studying the React.js library in combination with the state manager Redux
+Skills of working with the layout, the React library, state manager Redux, Redux Toolkit, Typescript

 ## Languages and Tools